umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 !!!note
     The last **TELL40** has a suffix, click on the first **Dev1_0**

-0. Power on the SALT.
+1. Power on the SALT.
-1. In `nanoDAQ`, type in the command `./dcbutil.py gpio --reset 0 1 2 3 4 5
+2. In `nanoDAQ`, type in the command `./dcbutil.py gpio --reset 0 1 2 3 4 5
-   --final_state low -g 10`
+   --final_state low -g 10` (note there is no `6` now)
     - Now type `./saltutil.py [I2C] read 0 0 1 -g 10` replacing the `[I2C]` with `3`,
       `4`, and `5` if the DCB is in slot **`JD10`**.
     - Replace with `0`, `1`, `2` if the DCB is in slot **`JD11`**
     - You have to enter this command 3 times, once for each number.

-2. If it is working correctly you'll get an error.
-Then repeat the process but change the final state to high.
+    - If it is working correctly you'll get an error

+3. Repeat the process but change the final state to high.
 You should get a result.
     - `./dcbutil.py gpio --reset 0 1 2 3 4 5 --final_state high -g 10`

-3. The following is for a DCB in slot **`JD10`** only
+4. SALT testing
-    1. Start with `./saltutil.py 4 init -g 10` for I2C 4
+    1. Type `./saltutil.py [I2C] init -g 10` into `nanoDAQ`, filling in `[I2C]` with
+       `3`, `4`, or `5` if the DCB is in slot **`JD10`** or with `0`, `1`, `2` if the
+       DCB is in slot **`JD11`**
+        - don't enter these commands consecutively like in the last step, wait until SALT and TFC testing is complete for one I2C to move on to the next
-    2. Type `./dcbutil.py init ~/bin/tmp_0.xml -g 10 -s 1` to work with GBT 1
+    2. Type `./dcbutil.py init ~/bin/tmp_0.xml -g 10 -s [GBT]`, with `[GBT]` the
+       corresponding GBT for your current I2C (see table below).
-    3. Go to the memory monitoring panel and select link 22 at the top
+    3. Go to the memory monitoring panel and select the corresponding link for your GBT/I2C
         - Verify that **Write Address Memory** on the right changes values every couple seconds and **Write Signal Status** is green.
     4. Now look at the table, focusing on the latter 3 columns.
 There are 8 digits in each column.
-If they are NOT stable values, go to `nanoDAQ` and type `./dcbutil.py init ~/bin/tmp_1.xml -g 10 -s 1`
+If they are NOT stable values, go to `nanoDAQ` and type `./dcbutil.py init ~/bin/tmp_1.xml -g 10 -s [GBT]`
         - keep incrementing the `tmp_*.xml` until the values are a stable bit shift of `c4`.
-    5. Repeat this process starting with `./saltutil.py 3 init -g 10` followed by
-       `./dcbutil.py init ~/bin/tmp_0.xml -g 10 -s 2`
-        - Link Selection must be on 12 now
-        - When incrementing `tmp_*.xml` keep using `-s 2`
-    6. Repeat again with `./saltutil.py 5 init -g 10` followed by
-       `./dcbutil.py init ~/bin/tmp_0.xml -g 10 -s 6`
-        - Link Selection must be on 13
+        - there are 24 digits (3 x 8 columns) we care about, with 6-digit groups
+          for 4 ASICs (6 x 4 groups); the 8-digit columns are not the groupings we care about.
+        - it is okay if the groups' digits don't agree, but each single group should have the same, stable digits once finding the right `tmp_*.xml`
+5. TFC testing
+    1. Type `./saltutil.py [I2C] ser_src tfc -g 10` into `nanoDAQ`, continuing with
+       the same I2C from the previous step.
+        - The values in the table should be 01, 02, 04, or 08 repeating
+    2. Repeat the SALT and TFC testing for the other I2C/GBT/link pairs

     !!!note
-        Refer to this table if instructions are unclear as to what numbers you should be using.
+        Refer to this table for which GBTs, I2Cs, and links correspond to one another

         | Slot   | GBT  | I2C  | Link Selection |
         | :--:   | :--: | :--: | :--:           |